 What does the future hold for curators?

-We're pleased to publish The 21st-Century Curator, our report into the evolving role of the UK curator and their needs for the future – presented today at the Museums Association Conference 2017 in Manchester and now available to download.
+We're pleased to publish The 21st-Century Curator, our report into the evolving role of UK curators and their needs for the future – presented at the Museums Association Conference 2017 in Manchester and available to download.

 The last 15 years have seen huge changes in the operating landscape for UK museums and galleries.
-From fluctuating budgets to advances in technology and evolving audience expectations, today’s curators face a number of changes and challenges – as well as opportunities that didn’t exist previously.
+From fluctuating budgets to advances in technology and evolving audience expectations, today’s curators face a number of changes and challenges – as well as new and inspiring opportunities.

-In 2016 we commissioned The Museums Consultancy to conduct research into this changing environment in order to offer an authoritative overview of the state of museum curatorship, to understand the current responsibilities of those working in curatorial roles and how these may evolve, and to explore ways to strengthen curatorial practice in the future.
+In 2016, Art Fund commissioned The Museums Consultancy to conduct research into this changing environment in order to offer an overview of the state of museum curatorship, to understand the current responsibilities of those working in curatorial roles and how these may evolve, and to explore ways the sector and Art Fund can look to strengthen curatorial practice in the future.

 We launched our research at a session at the annual Museums Association Conference, where we asked delegates to respond with their initial views, answering the following questions:

 The majority of respondents (78%) found our research very or quite useful, several stating it would be of benefit to them and their organisation with regards to advocacy.
 We also received feedback that through the research respondents' needs were recognised and supported.
 There was some disappointment that the research took a broad approach, with a more specific study felt to be necessary.